Roasted Fish Sauce Brussels Sprouts

 5. Roast in the preheated oven for 20-25 minutes, stirring halfway through, until they are browned and crispy on the edges.

-6. While the brussels sprouts are roasting, prepare the vinaigrette by combining 1/2 cup fish sauce, 3 tablespoons rice vinegar, 1 minced garlic clove, 1/4 cup sugar, juice of one lime, and a dash of red pepper flakes in a bowl.
+6. While the brussels sprouts are roasting, prepare the vinaigrette by combining 1/2 cup fish sauce, 3 tbsp rice vinegar, 1 minced garlic clove, 1/4 cup sugar, juice of one lime, and a dash of red pepper flakes in a bowl.
 Stir until the sugar is dissolved.

 7. Once the brussels sprouts are done roasting, remove them from the oven and immediately toss them with the prepared fish sauce vinaigrette.